Tonghua Jilin, China Travel Guide

 Many street food vendors and restaurants remain open, providing sustenance into the early hours.

-Explore Tonghua's shopping scene for local products and unique souvenirs.
+Explore Tonghua's shopping scene for products from the area and unique souvenirs.

 Dedicated artisan workshops for tourists are limited.
 You might find local crafts in traditional markets or souvenir shops.